 source ~/.zshrc

-Syntax highlighting colors your command line in real time: valid commands appear green, unknown commands appear red, and file paths change color based on whether the file exists.
-This prevents typos before you press Enter.
+Syntax highlighting colors your command line in real time.
+Valid commands appear differently from unknown commands, and file paths change color based on whether the path exists.

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"

-The script backs up your existing ~/.zshrc to ~/.zshrc.pre-oh-my-zsh and creates a new configuration file.
-If prompted to change your default shell, enter y if you skipped that step earlier.
+The script backs up an existing ~/.zshrc to ~/.zshrc.pre-oh-my-zsh unless you tell it to keep the current file.
+If it asks to change your default shell, enter y only if you skipped the earlier chsh step.

 Oh My Zsh manages plugins through the plugins array in ~/.zshrc.
-Clone the auto-suggestions and syntax highlighting plugins into the custom plugins directory:
+Clone the auto-suggestions and syntax highlighting plugins into the Oh My Zsh custom plugin directory:

 git clone --depth 1 https://github.com/zsh-users/zsh-autosuggestions ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-autosuggestions